🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 Is Carbon Credit Investing Right for You?

-Investing in carbon credits can be a profitable way to get involved in a growing market and support the transition to a low-carbon global economy.
-Since their launch, carbon credit ETFs have increased in value.
+Investing in carbon credits may be a way to get involved in a growing market and support the transition to a low-carbon global economy.
 However, they do come with risks, and past performance is not a predictor of future performance.

 If an investor is looking to diversify their portfolio, allocating a small amount to carbon credit ETFs may be one good option.